whosaner/byod/README.txt

    mvn clean install -DskipTests
 2. There are some Java8 API;s being used in the application which needs JDK1.8 on the classpath.
 Also, I tested the application with Tomcat 8.0.12 (since Tomcat 7 is not very friendly with Java8).
 3. Deploy the war to any web container (especially Tomcat 8.0.12).
+4. Please create the following directory structure (In *nix based environment - /rjm/byodb, In Windows based env - C:/rjm/byodb)

-4. The context root of the web application is "rjm".
+5. The context root of the web application is "rjm".
-5. Once deployed the URL of the application for all the functionality will be http://<HOST_NAME>:<PORT_NUM>/rjm/tables/<table|key|search?q=key>
+6. Once deployed the URL of the application for all the functionality will be http://<HOST_NAME>:<PORT_NUM>/rjm/tables/<table|key|search?q=key>
+7. For POST & PUT request's, please make sure to set Content-Type header to application/json.
+8. I have included a SOAP-UI project.xml.
+If you just import that in your SOAP-UI and change the hostname and port number, everything should work.

 Design:
 1. The application is designed to persist the data in the underlying files.
 The location of the db files in *nix based system would be /rjm/byodb.